Prime Day is here! Shop member-exclusive deals now through June 26, including Amazon Haul and Kindle deals.

 Amazon delivery station

-With a high head count, he adds, it’s crucial that there are ample facilities for employees.
-“We even take into account the fact that there needs to be more food available on-site leading up to and on Prime Day,” Jae says, adding that everything down to the number of microwaves, parking spaces, tables, and toilets, is carefully considered ahead of Prime Day.
+“We even take into account the fact that there needs to be more food available on-site leading up to and [during these shopping events],” Garcia says, adding that everything down to the number of microwaves, parking spaces and tables, is carefully considered ahead of Prime Day.

-While events like Prime Day, Black Friday, and Cyber Monday are exciting for customers, they also are for our employees who make them possible.
+While these shopping events are exciting for customers, they also are for our employees who make them possible.